jobiols/odoo-etl/etl/readme/INSTALL.rst

-Make sure the erppeek library is available in the server. sudo pip install erppeek
+Make sure the ERPpeek library is available in the server. sudo pip install erppeek

 You can install odoo-etl on the target system, however you can install on an